 SUBJECT TO COMPLETION.
-DATED JUNE , 1996
+DATED JULY 1, 1996

-J3 LEARNING CORPORATION PROSPECTUS/PROXY STATEMENT
+J3 LEARNING CORPORATION

+PROSPECTUS/PROXY STATEMENT

-This Prospectus/Proxy Statement is being furnished to shareholders of J3 Learning Corporation, a Minnesota corporation ("J3"), in connection with the proposed acquisition of J3 by Gartner Group, Inc., a Delaware corporation ("Gartner"), by means of the merger of GJ Acquisition Corporation, a Minnesota corporation ("Sub") and wholly owned subsidiary of Gartner, with and into J3 (the "Merger"), pursuant to the terms set forth in the Agreement and Plan of Merger, dated as of March 11, 1996 as amended on May 29, 1996, (the "Merger Agreement"), by and among Gartner, Sub and J3.
+This Prospectus/Proxy Statement is being furnished to shareholders of J3 Learning Corporation, a Minnesota corporation ("J3"), in connection with the proposed acquisition of J3 by Gartner Group, Inc., a Delaware corporation ("Gartner"), by means of the merger of GJ Acquisition Corporation, a Minnesota corporation ("Sub") and wholly owned subsidiary of Gartner, with and into J3 (the "Merger"), pursuant to the terms set forth in the Agreement and Plan of Merger, dated as of March 11, 1996 as amended on May 29, 1996 and on June 25, 1996 (the "Merger Agreement"), by and among Gartner, Sub and J3.